francoisrv/describe-react/docs/expectations/props.md

 - `toHaveExactProperties`
 - `notToHaveExactProperties`

-## has property which name equals string
+## has property which a specific name

 ```jsx
 <Describe label="has property name">